BIueMan/DL_Project-046211/README.md

 Object Detection on component on Handwritten Circuit Diagram, and convert them into LTspice simulation file.
 ![alt text](https://github.com/BIueMan/DL_Project-046211/blob/master/Images/fig71.png)
-### Base on the YOLOv4 moudel
+### Base on the YOLOv4 model

-In this notebook, convert a Handwritten Circuit Diagram into LTspice file. using deap learning and image prosesing, we can extract all the features we need in order to build a simulation file.
+In this notebook, convert a Handwritten Circuit Diagram into LTspice file. using deep learning and image processing, we can extract all the features we need in order to build a simulation file.

-the algoritem can be divided into 3 part
+the algorithm  can be divided into 3 part
-1. Deep Learning on a YOLOv4 Base moudel, to extract the components and junctions locations
+1. Deep Learning on a YOLOv4[3] Base model, to extract the components and junctions locations
-2. Image prossing, to extract all the wire and conation of the components
+2. Image processing, to extract all the wire and conation of the components
-3. Convert into LTspice file base on all the features we have extracted
+3. Convert into LTspice file based on all the features we have extracted

 ### part 1. deep learning model
-In this part, we use a labeled Handwritten Circuit Diagram dataset[1]. we clean it with component we dont have alot of, and end up with 12 labels. capacitor, coil, resistor
+In this part, we use a labeled Handwritten Circuit Diagram dataset[1]. we clean it with component we don't have a lot of, and end up with 12 labels.
+ * capacitor, coil, resistor
-  Power and current source
+ * Power and current source
-  diode and transistors
+ * diode and transistors
-  Intersections and overleap on wires (Two different types of each) and finaly, text
+ * Intersections and overleap on wires (Two different types of each)
+ * and finaly, text

 ![alt text](https://github.com/BIueMan/DL_Project-046211/blob/master/Images/YOLOv4%20model.png)

-we Fine Tuning a YOLOv4 base model, that was train on general object detection. and got good resoults with a good yolo_loss:
+We Fine-Tuning a YOLOv4[2] base model, that was train on general object detection. and got good results with a good yolo loss:

 we used in order to train the model:
-  Epochs:          70
+* Epochs:          70
-  Batch size:      2
+* Batch size:      2
-  Subdivisions:    1
+* Subdivisions:    1
-  Learning rate:   0.0001
+* Learning rate:   0.0001
-  Optimizer:       adam
+* Optimizer:       adam
-  Loss function:   yolo_loss
+* Loss function:   yolo_loss
-  Dataset classes: 12
+* Dataset classes: 12

 ![alt text](https://github.com/BIueMan/DL_Project-046211/blob/master/Images/Figure_1%2B2.png)

 ### part 2. image processing
-to extract the wire and conetion between the compunents. we use a basic image processing technics, incloding:
+to extract the wire and conetion between the components. we use a basic image processing techniques, including:
 1. convert the image into binary image
 2. Erode and Dilate to remove noise
 3. Remove label components from the image